jrmolin/roo-prompts/modes/sharedinstructions.md

 ## Bulk Filesystem Operations with Filesystem MCP Server

-When it is necessary to read many files, you can use the Filesystem-Operations MCP server to view the contents of large swathes of code at the one time.
+When it is necessary to read many files, you can use the Filesystem Operations MCP server (review tools to see what it's called in this environment) to view the contents of large swathes of code at the one time.
 Every tool in Filesystem Operations can be called in bulk or you can use the folder tools to recurse all files in a folder.

+You should consider setting the `head` parameter to 5000 to prevent the tool from returning extremely large files.
+If you need more info you can always read that file directly.

 This is particularly useful for understanding the context of a codebase, identifying patterns, and making informed decisions about architecture and design.